Prelude FLNG: Construction

 The main double-hulled structure was built by the Technip Samsung Consortium in the Samsung Heavy Industries Geoje shipyard in South Korea.
 Construction was officially started when the first metal was cut for the substructure in October 2012.
-The Turret Mooring System has been subcontracted to SBM and has been built in Drydocks World Dubai, United Arab Emirates.
-The MEG reclamation unit by Fjords Processing Norway and built in South Korea is the only topside module subcontracted.
-Other equipment such as subsea wellheads are being constructed in other places around the world.
+The Turret Mooring System was subcontracted to SBM and built in Drydocks World Dubai, United Arab Emirates.
+The MEG (monoethylene glycol) reclamation unit by Fjords Processing Norway and built in South Korea is the only topside module subcontracted.
+Other equipment such as subsea wellheads were constructed at other locations around the world.
 It was launched on 30 November 2013 with no superstructure (accommodation and process plant).